-The Company uses derivative financial instruments to mitigate its exposure to oil, natural gas and natural gas liquids price volatility.
+The Company uses derivative financial instruments to mitigate its exposure to oil, natural gas and NGL price volatility.
 These transactions expose the Company to potential credit risk from its counterparties.
 The Company manages counterparty credit risk through established internal derivatives policies that are reviewed on an ongoing basis.
-Additionally, all of the Company's commodity derivative contracts at December 31, 2017 were with Royal Bank of Canada ("RBC"), The Bank of Nova Scotia, BMO Harris Financing (Bank of Montreal) and SunTrust Bank (or affiliates thereof), parties that are lenders (or affiliates thereof) under the Company's revolving credit agreement.
+Additionally, all of the Company's commodity derivative contracts at December 31, 2018 were with The Bank of Nova Scotia and SunTrust Bank (or affiliates thereof), parties that are lenders (or affiliates thereof) under the Company's revolving credit agreement.